 The RMTDD requires completion of the official Report of Incident form within 24 hours for any catastrophic property loss, data incident, or other loss which involves a fatality or bodily injury.
 All other incidents that occur, or are likely to result in damage or loss to MSU must be reported within five business days.
-Reportable incidents include property losses, vehicle accidents, third-party (non-MSU employee) injuries, cyber/data security and miscellaneous other incidents.
-Incidents that are not reported promptly can result in the claim being denied.
-The Report of Incident should be completed even if you initially consider the incident minor or no cost.
-This can help to prevent future incidents before they subsequently become more serious, and is a way to identify potential causal factors associated with claims.
+Incidents that are not reported promptly can result in denial of the claim.
+Reportable incidents include property losses, vehicle accidents, non-MSU employee injuries (visitors, guests or students), cyber/data security and miscellaneous other incidents.
+MSU Safety & Risk Management recommends that you complete the Report of Incident even if you initially consider the incident minor or no cost:

 All Reports of Incident must be submitted first to MSU Safety & Risk Management, allowing us to review the report and perform any necessary follow-up before sending the report on to the RMTDD.
-The RMTDD requires a single point of contact for incident reporting and they have designated MSU Safety and Risk Management for this purpose.
+The RMTDD has designated MSU Safety and Risk Management as the single point of contact for incident reporting.

 It is essential that MSU Safety & Risk Management is notified as quickly as possible, especially with regard to water or smoke damage.
 The RMTDD may be able to salvage damaged property including water-soaked computer equipment and documents by promptly arranging for the services of qualified property conservation firms.
 Quick action is necessary for salvage efforts to succeed.
 Claim reimbursement may not be approved for damaged items that may have otherwise been salvaged if not for a delay in reporting.